Simeon Brown: Early life and career

-Member of Parliament

 First term, 2017–2020

 Brown stood in the electorate of during the 2017 general election.
 The seat is a National Party safe seat - at the time Brown's predecessor Maurice Williamson had held it since 1987.
 Brown was selected as the National Party's candidate to replace Williamson after he decided not to seek re-election.
 Brown was elected with a majority of 14,886 votes.

 In February 2018, a private member's bill introduced by Brown was drawn from the ballot.
 The Bill would ensure that anyone who supplies drugs prohibited by the Psychoactive Substances Act 2013 receives a penalty consistent with the penalty prescribed for supplying a Class C Drug.
 The Bill was strongly supported by family members of synthetic cannabis victim Calum Jones but voted down by Parliament.

 Brown voted against the Abortion Legislation Act 2020, which effectively sought to remove abortion from the Crimes Act 1961.
-Stuff political reporter Henry Cooke described the MP as "one of the most socially conservative MPs in [the National Party]".
+Stuff political reporter Henry Cooke described Brown as "one of the most socially conservative MPs in [the National Party]".
 He voted against the Conversion Practices Prohibition Legislation Act 2022 prohibiting conversion therapy on grounds of sexual orientation, gender identity, or gender expression.